LuxlNET/LuxlNET/README.md

 ## Projects

-- Not mainly working on anything.
-Sometimes like this and sometimes like this
+- LYNX, an non-open-source File and Authority System for Roleplay Servers.

 ## GitHub Stats